Scramble for Africa

-The Scramble for Africa (Note: Also known as the Partition of Africa, the Conquest of Africa, or the Rape of Africa) was the invasion, conquest, and colonisation of most of Africa by seven Western European powers driven by the Second Industrial Revolution during the late 19th century and early 20th century in the era of "New Imperialism".
+The Scramble for Africa (Note: Also known as the Partition of Africa, the Conquest of Africa, or the Rape of Africa) was the invasion, conquest, and colonisation of most of Africa by seven Western European powers, which were driven by the Second Industrial Revolution during the late 19th and early 20th centuries through the era of "New Imperialism".
 Belgium, France, Germany, Italy, Portugal, Spain and the United Kingdom were the contending powers.

-In 1870, 10% of the continent was formally under European control.
-By 1914, this figure had risen to almost 90%; the only states retaining sovereignty were Liberia, Ethiopia, Egba, (Note: The Egba United Government, a government of the Egba people, was legally recognised by the British as independent until being annexed into the Colony and Protectorate of Nigeria in 1914.)
-Aussa, Senusiyya, Mbunda, Ogaden/Haud, the Dervish State, the Darfur Sultanate, and the Ovambo kingdoms, most of which were later conquered.

-The 1884 Berlin Conference regulated European colonisation and trade in Africa, and is seen as emblematic of the "scramble".
+The 1884–1885 Berlin Conference regulated European colonisation and trade in Africa, and is seen as emblematic of the "scramble".
 In the last quarter of the 19th century, there were considerable political rivalries between the European empires, which provided the impetus for the colonisation.
 The later years of the 19th century saw a transition from "informal imperialism" – military influence and economic dominance – to direct rule.

 With the decline of the European colonial empires in the wake of the two world wars, most African colonies gained independence during the Cold War, and decided to keep their colonial borders in the Organisation of African Unity conference of 1964 due to fears of civil wars and regional instability, placing emphasis on pan-Africanism.

 Background

 By 1841, businessmen from Europe had established small trading posts along the coasts of Africa, but they seldom moved inland, preferring to stay near the sea.
 They primarily traded with locals.
 Large parts of the continent were essentially uninhabitable for Europeans because of their high mortality rates from tropical diseases such as malaria.
 In the middle of the 19th century, European explorers mapped much of East Africa and Central Africa.

 As late as the 1870s, Europeans controlled approximately 10% of the African continent, with all their territories located near the coasts.
 The most important holdings were Angola and Mozambique, held by Portugal; the Cape Colony, held by the United Kingdom; and Algeria, held by France.
-By 1914, only Ethiopia and Liberia remained outside European control, with the former eventually being occupied by Italy in 1936 while the latter having strong connections with its historical colonizer, the United States.
+By 1914, only Ethiopia and Liberia remained outside European control, with the former eventually being occupied by Italy in 1936 and the latter having strong connections with the United States.

 Technological advances facilitated European expansion overseas.
 Industrialization brought about rapid advancements in transportation and communication, especially in the forms of steamships, railways and telegraphs.
 Medical advances also played an important role, especially medicines for tropical diseases, which helped control their adverse effects.
 The development of quinine, an effective treatment for malaria, made vast expanses of the tropics more accessible for Europeans.